gidra5/webgpu-raytracing/research/Rendering equation.md

 When it is known a function depends on more arguments than shown, assume it is explicitly passed through.

-Ideally we want to evaluate such wave-optical effects, [like](https://imadr.me/pbr/):
+Ideally we want to be able, at least in theory, to evaluate such wave-optical effects, [like](https://imadr.me/pbr/):
-- Reflection / Refraction / Transmission
+- Reflection / Refraction / Transmission (Ray Optics)
-- Diffraction
+- Diffraction (Wave Optics)
 - Interference
-- Polarization
+- Polarization (EM Optics)
 - Dispersion
-- Fluorescence
+- Fluorescence (Quantum Optics)
 - Phosphorescence
 # Radiative Transfer Equation
 https://www.youtube.com/watch?v=FS8NotZ3diY